motarski/kubernetes-on-prem/README.md

 ### How can I change the default DNS record barjaktarov.local?

 By changing the value of `FQDN` variable in `vars.sh` located at `infrastructure/provisioning`.

+### What is next in queue for development?

+Plan is to move completely away from using declarative yaml to Helm charts deployment